robertson809/MNIST-KNN/README.md

 ## 1.1 Data

-We use the MNIST (Modified National Institute of Standards and Technol- ogy) database of handwritten digits downloaded through Scikit-Learn from OpenML^1.
+We use the MNIST (Modified National Institute of Standards and Technology) database of handwritten digits downloaded through Scikit-Learn from
+OpenML^1.
 The dataset contains 70,000 28×28 pixel images of centered digits.

 ## 1.2 Model

-To classified unlabeled samples, we implemented theK-nearest neighborsalgo- rithm.
+To classified unlabeled samples, we implemented the K-nearest neighbors algorithm.
 To classify a given example based off a feature set, this model examines the distance between the feature vector and every other example in the train set, and collects thosek“neighbors” who have the least distance.
 Because our 784 pixel-features were numbers, we treated our images as vectors, and use the Euclidean distance as our metric between our training examples and the example